nmosto/kit-streamlit-heroku/README.md

 # Kick-Into-Traction

-This is the heroku deployment of Kick-Into-traction (KIT).
+This is the heroku deployment of Kick-Into-Traction (KIT).
 For modelling repository please check: https://github.com/nmosto/kick-into-traction

-Kick-Into-traction (KIT) is a web app that makes recommendations to users of Kickstarter's crowdsourcing platform on how to improve the likelihood of a campaign's success by optimizing features related to the images of a campaign.
+Kick-Into-Traction (KIT) is a web app that makes recommendations to users of Kickstarter's crowdsourcing platform on how to improve the likelihood of a campaign's success by optimizing features related to the images of a campaign.

 KIT has analyzed tens of thousands of Kickstarter campaigns to try and uncover what image features differentiate successful campaigs from the unsuccessful ones.